Dependencies of our programs on Mac OS X

 As of fink 0.29.21 (on Mac OS X 10.6.7), you should additionally install the fink "pango1-xft2-shlibs" package.
 Simple "fink install pango1-xft2-shlibs" should do the trick.
 This is necessary for successful linking.

 The linker must know the location of fink and X11 libraries.
 If you have installed fink and X11 in standard locations, you can simply add these lines to your /etc/fpc.cfg file:

-Make "Mac OS X bundle" (it's basically a directory pretending to be an application).
-You can find view3dscene SVG icon in the sources.
+Make "Mac OS X bundle".
+It's basically a directory pretending to be an application.

 You can use Lazarus to create Mac OS X bundle.
 Or you can use our script (see script create_macosx_bundle.sh in our SVN repository), example usage is inside view3dscene sources.

 Optionally, add libraries (like libpng and vorbisfile) to the bundle.
 If you link to them dynamically (e.g. using our TDynLib.Load), you should load them from a path relative to BundlePath, like BundlePath + 'Contents/MacOS/libpng.dylib'.

 See Mac OS X Libraries on FPC wiki for general instructions how to include library inside a bundle.

 Pack into a nice .dmg file.
 See Building Fancy DMG Images on Mac OS X for nice description how to make the directories inside dmg look pretty, so you can visually suggest user to drag your application in the Applications folder.